English name: Flat-tailed House Gecko

 Thai name: Ching-chok Hang Ban

 Habitat: Naturally found in forests, but is extremely common in human habitations.
 Can be found in hotels, restaurants, houses, construction sites, empty lots, rest stops, and resorts.
 Is usually the most common gecko species on the inside of buildings.
-Is rarely found under ground cover at night, preferring to hide in trees, behind walls and in roofs.
+Is rarely found under ground cover, preferring to hide in trees, behind walls and in roofs.
 Usually active at night, but will often be seen hunting during the day when indoors.
 At night they can most easily be found near artificial lighting, where they hunt the insects attracted to the lights.

 Conservation status and threats: Is common and widespread.
 No known conservation threats.